BhutadaVaishnavi/Chatbot_with_FastAPI/README.md

 Uvicorn:
 A lightning-fast ASGI server to run the FastAPI app.

-he server uses langserve to easily add AI model routes, and ChatOllama (configured for models like llama3) to handle the text generation tasks.
+The server uses langserve to easily add AI model routes, and ChatOllama (configured for models like llama3) to handle the text generation tasks.
 Environment variables are managed securely with python-dotenv, and the application runs using uvicorn.